imapp-pl/gas-cost-estimator/docs/gas-cost-estimator.md

 #### Bi-modality correction for `evmone`

-A subset of OPCODEs exhibit a bi-modal distribution of measurements:
+A subset of OPCODEs exhibits a bi-modal distribution of measurements:

 **Figure 4: Bimodal trend of `JUMP` `measure_marginal` results for `evmone`, along with the bimodal distribution and the corrected `measure_marginal` trend**